corneliusdavid/hugo-pascalinia/README.md

     extraContentDirs = []  # other content directories to render similarly to the home page showcaseDir = "showcase"  # create a content directory that shows a special showcase section in the home page

+    # shows a specified single page as a home page, instead of the traditional articles list
+    # requires setting `homeSinglePage`
+    # goes well with extraContentDirs
+    showSinglePageAsHome = false
+    homeSinglePage = "/home"

     # It's best to put these icons in the "static" folder of your site
     logo = "/logo.svg"
     favicon = "/favicon.png"  # 32x32